silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 difficult because you have to keep in mind all of the technical details of the computer and the way its registers and instructions interact, but it also has an additional layer of difficulty because every instruction is encoded in binary.
-How do you remember that `CD 80` means "set EAX to 0"?
+How do you remember that `31 C0` means "set EAX to 0"?
 That's just not easy to understand.

 Assembly improves this one aspect of machine code by letting us write (slightly)